davezelenka/threading-dynamics/markets/readme.md

-Gemini
-build readme.md file for a market/ folder which contains this json file.
-On GitHub for dev.
-New chat
-My stuff
-Gems
-Chats
-build readme.md file for a market/ folder which contains this json file.
-On GitHub for dev.
-Argentinosaurus Standing Biomechanics Explained
-AGI Limits: Computation, Embodiment, Physics
-BibTeX Conversion of References
-Wellthy's Philosophy and Core Values
-AI's Creative Lie Capability Explained
-Probing AI Truthfulness and Constraints
-Lonergan and Fabrik: Faith and Physics
-Analyzing the Back-to-the-Future Effect
-Python LaTeX String Escaping Issues
-Identifying Lamp of the Body Email
-Irreducible Overhead: Tech and Society
-AI, AGI, ASI: Coordination Bottleneck Era
-Upgrading Fabrik to Joomla 5

-Settings & help
-Conversation with Gemini
-build readme.md file for a market/ folder which contains this json file.
-On GitHub for dev.

-Your Markdown file is ready
-[file-tag: code-generated-file-3a7e53f191]

-Python
-content = """# Fabric–OpGeom Market Dynamics: A Unified Threading Framework

-> **Markets as Coherence-Threading Fields with Operational Attractor Structure**

-This repository contains the core specification and theoretical bedrock for the **Fabric–OpGeom Market Dynamics** framework (v2.0).
-It reframes market behavior not as a series of stochastic price movements, but as a geometric process of **Search and Recognition**.

 ## 🌐 Overview

 The **Fabric–OpGeom** framework integrates the *Fabric Foundation* (ontological threading of light/agency) with *Operational Geometry (OpGeom)*.
 The central claim is that market temporal asymmetry—specifically the phenomenon of "rounded tops and sharp bottoms"—is a structural necessity of the **P ≠ NP operational gradient**.